Rachel Reinert: 2007–2016: Gloriana

 After moving to Nashville to pursue her career in country music full-time, Reinert began posting her songs on her Myspace page.
 In 2007, brothers Mike and Tom Gossin discovered Reinert's music online and reached out to ask her to get together to write.
 Reinert and the Gossin brothers began writing songs together regularly and performing around Nashville as a trio.
 After a performance at local Nashville venue 3rd and Lindsley, Reinert, Mike, and Tom were introduced to musician Cheyenne Kimball.
 Kimball joined the group and the four began writing and performing together.

 The band met producer and Emblem Records label head Matt Serletic and signed a joint deal with Emblem and Warner Bros.
 Records in July 2008.
 They began recording a record under the name Gloriana.
 Gloriana released their first single "Wild at Heart" in early 2009 and began touring, opening for artists including LeAnn Rimes, Brooks & Dunn, and joined Taylor Swift on her Fearless Tour from 2009 to 2010.
 "Wild at Heart" became the highest selling single for a new country artist or band in 2009.

-In August 2009, the band released their first album, the self-titled Gloriana, debuting at #2 on the Billboard Country Album Chart and #3 on Billboard’s Top 200.
+In August 2009, the band released their first album, the self-titled Gloriana, debuting at #2 on the Billboard Country Album Chart and #3 on Billboard's Top 200.
 Reinert was a cowriter on the last track of the album, "Time To Let Me Go."
 Gloriana released two more singles from their debut album: "How Far Do You Wanna Go?" and "The World Is Ours Tonight."
-The success of the album lead to multiple awards and recognitions for Gloriana, including the 2009 American Music Awards Breakthrough Artist of the Year award and the 2010 Academy of Country Music award for Top New Vocal Group.
+The success of the album led to multiple awards and recognitions for Gloriana, including the 2009 American Music Awards Breakthrough Artist of the Year award and the 2010 Academy of Country Music award for Top New Vocal Group.